saad-bhatti/VoyageCanada/README.md

 Contribution of each team member to the project:

+- Haowen (Andy) Chang: Development of the frontend server, including all pages, components, and visual components.
-- Saad Mohy Uddin Bhatti: Everything related to backend including graphql, monoogse, and more.
-Related to frontend, the api was developed by me alongside with Andy.
+- Saad Mohy Uddin Bhatti: Development of the backend server, including the incorporation of graphql, monoogse, and more.
+Futhermore, the frontend API was developed by Andy and I.

-# One more thing?

-Any additional comment for with the course staff: N/A

-"# project-secret-society-hell"
+- Awais Aziz: Deployment of the application, along with supporting development of both the frontend and backend.